Program

 The internship finishes with a report and an oral defense.
 Both have to be in English.

 The internship report has usually 30-60 pages for M2 internships and 20 pages for M1 internships.
-The student sends the report to the scientific advisor around 1 week before the defense.
+The student sends the report to the academic evaluator around 1 week before the defense.
 The report should clarify the following points: the general context, the problem studied, your contribution, the details of the contributions, the arguments supporting their validity or the interest of your contribution.
 These different topics could be (but don't have to be) the sections of your report.
 They might not apply to your specific case.